-Jane Jeffries Jones has represented over 200 companies in executive compensation and corporate matters during her more than 25 years practicing law.
-She is a partner in the firm’s Corporate and Securities Practice Group and represents many of the firm’s public securities team (PCAT) public company clients.
-Jane also has significant experience advising private equity firms, startup companies and other domestic and global companies with respect to executive compensation matters.
+Jane Jeffries Jones has more than 25 years of experience representing clients in executive compensation and corporate matters.
+She is a partner in the firm’s Corporate and Securities Practice Group and represents many of the firm’s public securities team (PCAT) clients.
+Jane also has significant experience advising private equity firms, startup companies and other domestic and global companies with respect to executive compensation and related matters.

 In addition, Jane advises clients regarding US federal and state securities laws and US federal tax laws related to executive compensation matters.
-She also advises her clients’ boards of directors and compensation committees regarding corporate law issues related to executive compensation matters, such as director fiduciary duty issues and corporate governance best practices.
+She also advises boards of directors and compensation committees regarding issues related to executive compensation matters, such as director fiduciary duty issues and corporate governance best practices.

 - SEC Proposes to Ease Restrictions on Compensatory Offerings to Employees, “Platform Workers” and Other Service Providers, National Law Review.
 Co-authors: Vivian L. Coates and Eleanor Mincy Bleecker (December 2020)